JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_4/Har_Gobind_3.md

 Meditate in thy heart on the Guru’s image ; Obey the Guru’s word and instruction.[^8]

-‘That we have met in the flesh 1s a temporary matter, the result of destiny; but that we have met in the spirit is a matter to be treasured for ever.
+‘That we have met in the flesh is a temporary matter, the result of destiny; but that we have met in the spirit is a matter to be treasured for ever.
 As Gur Das hath said, ‘“‘ I ama sacrifice to those Sikhs of the Guru who meet in the spirit.’’
 And again Guru Nanak :—

 They who meet with their hearts really meet; that is a real meeting.[^9]